dotnettools/ConvertEx/README.md

 # ConvertEx
-ConvertEx is a capable alternative to `System.Convert`.
+ConvertEx is a capable extension to `System.Convert`.
 It does its best to return a value instead of throwing exceptions.

 ## Features
 - Supports `Nullable<T>` types.